rchalumeau/playingwithterraform/README.md

 ## Prerequisites : understanding the app

-- sreracha tries to connect to redis with envvar REDIS_URL
+- app tries to connect to redis with envvar REDIS_URL
 - dockerfile to be fixed with missing exec permissions
 - image tres to launch app on privileged port as non root user:
-..- Either change www to root (but that's not a good practice for security) ..- Change linux config to allow the app to use a prtected port (prefered)
+  - Either change www to root (but that's not a good practice for security)
+  - Change linux config to allow the app to use a prtected port (prefered)
 - App is buggy (wrong fizzbuzz on 15 and 30) and panic after 31 -> stops and need to be restarted to have access to the service : I don't know how to fix that
 - Request need to pass a parameter q, value seems not to be important.
 If not, response 400.
 - Once done, request http://:80?q=1 answers 200 and some random 8-ball messages